 School has a large pastoral team who are dedicated to supporting the social, emotional and mental health of children across school.
 This team meets once a week to discuss children's needs, new referrals and any concerns arising from interventions.
-The Pastoral team consists of: learning mentors for each phase, a parent support advisor, sports coaches, learning support assistants, SENCO, Deputy SENCO and the Deputy Head Teacher (pastoral).
+The Pastoral team consists of: learning mentors for each phase, a parent support advisor (Singlepoint), DSL and attendance team, learning support assistants, AHT (Inclusion and Pastoral Lead) and Deputy SENCO.

 The pastoral team have specialist training to deliver support to staff and interventions to children to support their emotional and social wellbeing.
 Positive relationships in school are promoted through the use of Emotion coaching and an awareness of the importance of a healthy mind.